utkuboduroglu/hyde/about.md

 If I'm making any progress with programming projects, they will most likely be hosted on [my github page](https://github.com/utkuboduroglu).
 Currently, I'm working on:

 * Writing a [simple http server](https://github.com/utkuboduroglu/simple-http-server) in C++ (and hopefully Rust in the future).
-* Working on a tabletop RPG.
+* Working on a multiplayer dungeon crawler.
+* Interested in Category theory and Topology.

 ![https://poorlydrawnlines.com/comic/a-dog/](https://poorlydrawnlines.com/wp-content/uploads/2019/03/a-dog.png)